nyx-space/hifitime/README.md

 # Notes

 ## Known bug
 When building hifitime in **debug** mode, converting an Epoch at the Ephemeris Time reference time and requesting the TDB or ET days will cause the fraction computation to fail.
+Specifically, if the epoch is ]-1.9; +1.6[ around `2000-01-01T11:59:27.815064907 TAI`, and the TDB or ET computation is requested, then the library will crash.
+It will **not** crash and it will return **correct** results when in release mode (there are tests which check that).
+The [bug has been reported](https://github.com/dnsl48/fraction/issues/33) with the underlying library.

 *If* other use cases are found, please open a bug by [clicking here](https://github.com/ChristopherRabotin/hifitime/issues/new).

 ### Leap second support